zowe/docs-site/docs/user-guide/api-mediation/configuration-at-tls.md

 components.*.server.internal.ssl.enabled: false
 ```

-While API ML will not handle TLS on its own with AT-TLS enabled, the Mediation Layer needs information about the server certificate that is defined in the AT-TLS rule.
+While API ML does not handle TLS on its own with AT-TLS enabled, API ML requires information about the server certificate that is defined in the AT-TLS rule.

-Update the `zowe.yaml` file for each respective APIML component in the `zowe.components` sections with the path to the SAF Key ring from the AT-TLS rule and specify the alias that is used for Inbound communication:
+2. Update the `zowe.yaml` file for each respective API ML component in the `zowe.components` sections with the path to the SAF Key ring from the AT-TLS rule.
+Specify the alias that is used for inbound communication:

 ```yaml
 components.*.certificate.keystore.file: <SAF-key-ring-from-AT-TLS-rule>